Lawrence, New Zealand

 Lawrence is a small town in Otago, in New Zealand's South Island.
 It is located on State Highway 8, the main route from Dunedin to the inland towns of Queenstown and Alexandra.
 It lies 35 kilometres to the northwest of Milton, 11 kilometres northwest of Waitahuna, and close to the Tuapeka River, a tributary of the Clutha.

 History

-The discovery of gold at Gabriel's Gully by Gabriel Read in May 1861 led to the Central Otago goldrush with the population of the gold field rising from almost nothing to around 11,500 within a year, twice that of Dunedin at the time.
+The discovery of gold at Gabriel's Gully by Gabriel Read in May 1861 led to the Otago gold rush with the population of the gold field rising from almost nothing to around 11,500 within a year, twice that of Dunedin at the time.
 Gabriel’s Gully was quickly dotted with tents and workings, stores and government “buildings”.